freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 ---
 > "The Dark Arts are many, varied, ever-changing, and eternal.
 Fighting them is like fighting a many-headed monster, which, each time a neck is severed, sprouts a head even fiercer and cleverer than before.
 You are fighting that which is unfixed, mutating, indestructible."
 >
-> --Professor Severus Snape, Harry Potter Series
+> --Professor Severus Snape, J.K.
+Rowling's _Harry Potter and the Half-Blood Prince_

 Accessibility's role in development is essentially understanding the user's perspective and needs, and knowing that the web, and applications are a solution for people with disabilities.

 In this day and age, more and more new technologies are invented to make the life of developers, as well as users, easier.
-To what degree this is a good thing is a debate for another time, for now it's enough to say the toolbox of a developer, especially a web developer, is as ever-changing as the so called "dark arts" are according to our friend Snape.
+To what degree this is a good thing is a debate for another time, for now it's enough to say the toolbox of a developer, especially a web developer, is as ever-changing as the so-called "dark arts" are according to our friend Snape.

+Those tools, like a wizard's wand, can be used to help or to harm.
+Accessibility is one of the ways you can decide whether you will use those powerful tools for good or evil.
+Imagine a door that only opens if you wave your magic wand and say "Alohomora!"
+It doesn't have a lock with a normal key, or even a door handle.
+That's no problem if you're a witch or wizard with a wand.
+But what if you don't have magic powers?
+Or your wand is broken?
+Or you have a different style of magic and use different spells?

-One tool in that toolbox should be accessibility.
-It is a tool that should ideally be used in one of the very first steps of writing any form of web content.
-However, this tool is often not all that well presented in the toolbox of most developers.
-This could be due to a simple case of not knowing it even exists to extreme cases like not caring about it.
+Accessibility is designing a doorway that any of these people can walk through.
+More than just a tool, it is an important part of your main objective: making a site that people can use.
+However, this goal is often not made clear to most developers.
+This could be a simple case of not knowing, or forgetting, that accessibility exists, to extreme cases like actively wanting to exclude some users -- like a wizard not including doorknobs so that only his fellow magic users can enter the room.

 In my life as a user, and later a developer, who benefits from accessibility in any form of content, I have seen both ends of that spectrum.
 If you are reading this article, I am guessing you are in one of the following categories: